-The bill would require the division regulatory authorities to license persons to engage in the various aspects of commercial cannabis activity, as defined.
-The bill would designate as peace officers the Director of the Department of Alcoholic Beverage Control and persons employed by the division to administer and enforce its provisions specified officers and employees of the regulatory authorities.
+The bill would require the regulatory authorities to license persons to engage in the various aspects of commercial cannabis activity, as defined.
+The bill would designate as peace officers specified officers and employees of the regulatory authorities.
 The bill would prescribe requirements for the issuance, renewal, suspension, and revocation of a mandatory commercial license and would authorize the assessment of related fees.
+This bill would require medical cannabis and medical cannabis products to be adhere to specified packaging, labeling, and food safety standards.

 The bill would not preclude a city or county from adopting a local ordinance, not consistent with this bill, that regulates the location, operation, or establishment of a licensee or prohibits commercial cannabis activity within its jurisdiction.
-The bill would require state agencies to collaborate with local agencies, and would require local agencies to, within the scope of their jurisdiction, assist state agencies in the enforcement of the bill.
+The bill would require state agencies to collaborate with local-agencies, and would require local agencies to, within the scope of their jurisdiction, assist state agencies in the enforcement of the bill. agencies to enforce the act, to the extent that it is within the scope of other statuary responsibilities of local agencies and to the extent that resources are available to the local agencies.
 By imposing these enforcement duties on local agencies, the bill would impose a state-mandated local program.

-The bill would establish the Medical Marijuana Regulation Fund with separate accounts for fees and for penalties, and would require deposit of fees and penalties into their respective accounts within the fund.
-The bill would continuously appropriate moneys within the fees account to the division for the purposes of administering the program.
+The bill would establish the Medical Cannibis Cannabis Control Fund with separate accounts for fees fees, fines, and for penalties, and would require deposit of fees and penalties into their respective accounts within the fund.
+The bill would continuously appropriate moneys within the fees account to the appropriate regulating authorities for the purposes of administering the program.

-The bill would authorize the division regulatory authorities to collaborate to establish a regulation and enforcement assistance grant program and would authorize the Department of Transportation to conduct research and develop protocols regarding determining whether a driver is operating a vehicle under the influence of marijuana to assist law enforcement agencies.
-The bill would make the fines and penalties deposited into the fund available, upon appropriation by the Legislature, for funding these programs.
+The bill would authorize the regulatory authorities to collaborate to establish a regulation and enforcement assistance grant program and would authorize the Department of Transportation to conduct research and require the Department of the California Highway Patrol to develop protocols regarding determining whether a driver is operating a vehicle under the influence of marijuana to assist law enforcement agencies.
+The bill would make-the specified fines and penalties deposited into the fund available, upon appropriation by the Legislature, for funding these programs.

-The bill would require the division, regulatory authorities, as soon as practicable, to allow qualified applicants for licensure to apply for and receive a provisional license to engage in commercial cannabis activity and to adopt emergency regulations for that purpose.
+The bill would require the regulatory authorities, as soon as practicable, to allow qualified applicants for licensure to apply for and receive a provisional license to engage in commercial cannabis activity and to adopt emergency regulations for that purpose.

-The bill would require the division regulatory authorities to adopt regulations necessary for the implementation and enforcement of this bill in consultation with prescribed state agencies relating to environmental, agricultural, consumer protection, worker safety, and food and product safety requirements.
-The bill would authorize the division regulatory authorities to enter into interagency agreements to pay, from fees deposited into the fund, the associated costs incurred by these state agencies.
+The bill would require the regulatory authorities to adopt regulations necessary for the implementation and enforcement of this bill in consultation with prescribed state agencies relating to environmental, agricultural, consumer protection, worker safety, and food and product safety requirements.
+The bill would authorize the regulatory authorities to enter into interagency agreements to pay, from fees deposited into the fund, the associated costs incurred by these state agencies.

 The bill would establish a cannabis employee certification, training, and apprenticeship program for cultivation sites and dispensaries, as defined.
 The bill would require the Division of Labor Standards Enforcement to maintain and enforce minimum standards for the competency and training of employees and to certify cannabis employees.
-The bill would require the Division of Labor Standards Enforcement, by January 1, 2017, to convene an advisory committee to evaluate whether there is a need to develop industry-specific regulations related to the activities of licensed facilities.
+The bill would require the Division of Occupational Safety and Health by January 1, 2017, to convene an advisory committee to evaluate whether there is a need to develop industry-specific regulations related to the activities of licensed facilities.
 The bill would require the advisory committee to present to the Occupational Safety and Health Standards Board its findings and recommendations for consideration by the board, and would require the board, by July 1, 2017, to render a decision regarding the adoption of industry-specific regulations.